Vital-Volkov/Stereoscopic-3D-system-for-Unity-2019-/README.md

 I good understand how Stereoscopic 3D working and made the correct system for Unity.
 Now I using precision Stereo3D in my projects and enjoying it like never.

-Move `Stereo3D` folder to Unity `Asset` folder or import `Stereo3D.unitypackage`.
+Move `Stereo3D` folder to Unity `Assets` folder or import `Stereo3D.unitypackage`.
 Just add C# script to any camera and go.
 Tested on Unity 2019 and 2020 with default render + Post Processing Stack v2, URP, and HDRP.
 More info in the script file.
 Enjoy.